 Best On-and Off-Campus Hotspots: North Carolina Central University

-We tracked down a recent NCCU grad for the scoop on where to go and what to do on and off campus.
+We tracked down an NCCU grad for the scoop on where to go and what to do on and off campus.

 Discover Durham connected with Erim Akpam, NCCU alumna and proclaimed Eagle for life, to bring you a quick-start guide to some of the hidden gems around the sloping hills and verdant green.

 Built in 1974, the TV Studio has humble beginnings.
 With an unremarkable brown door down a side-hallway of the Farrison-Newton Communications building, you might at first have mistaken it for a closet or study room.
 Now, after almost $2 million in renovations, the sleek glass window and bright letters announce the space the moment you step into the building's lobby.
 You'll find a state-of-the-art television broadcasting studio with a control room, mounted cameras, stage lights, and miles of cable connecting everything.
 If you've ever wanted a peek behind the scenes of a news show, this is the place to go.
 You can learn everything from control room etiquette to video editing to the surprising amount of nuance that goes into running a teleprompter.
 Schedule a tour as a visitor, or sign up to volunteer and learn the ropes of becoming the next media mogul if you're a student.

 You’ve probably been to the library, but have you found all its hidden treasures?
 Browse through the large selection of fiction and graphic novels or take a power nap on the large couch in the Information Science Library.
 Need to take a break?
 A life-saver for off-campus students and visitors, there’s a hidden break room with a sink, a microwave and a full-size refrigerator where you can relax with a plate of food or grab a snack from the vending machine.